przepompownia/git-utils.nvim/README.md

 require('git-utils.commit')({gitDir = vim.uv.cwd(), confirmKey = '<C-CR>'}) -- default values
 ```

 Use `confirmKey` to override the mapping inside message buffer.

-Probably it won't work on Windows because the commit message template is obtained in some hacky way i.e. using `cat` as `GIT_EDITOR`.
+Probably `require('git-utils.commit')()` won't work on Windows because the commit message template is obtained in some hacky way i.e. using `cat` as `GIT_EDITOR`.